 As part of the program, students may take some courses online.
-Online courses are offered within the institution's learning management system, and success in online courses requires dedication, self-discipline, and technical proficiency with internet and computer technologies.
-International students and students receiving Veterans Administration Educational Benefits are required to complete these courses on-campus.
+Online courses are offered within the institution's learning management system, and success in online courses requires dedication, self-discipline, and technical proficiency with Internet and computer technologies.
+International students and students receiving Veterans Administration Educational Benefits are required to complete these online courses as instructor led on-campus computer based training for which attendance will be taken.

-Students must pass an Online Course Readiness Assessment as part of the enrollment process in order to qualify to take courses (with a minimum score of 24 out of 30).
+Students must pass an Online Course Readiness Assessment in order to qualify to take courses (with a minimum score of 24 out of 30).
 Students who do not complete this assessment prior to enrollment must complete the Survey of Online Learning and Intellectual Development (SOLID Start) course prior to being enrolled into online coursework, and demonstrate proficiency of online instructional methods by passing the final exam in this course.